 celebrate!
-June 24, 2014, will be the 13-year anniversary of dogs being allowed to legally play off-leash on the beach in Long Beach.
+June 24, 2014, was the 13-year anniversary of dogs being allowed to legally play off-leash on the beach in Long Beach.

 This beach area was officially renamed "Rosie's Dog Beach" on Aug.
 3, 2010, to honor the life of Rosie the Bulldog, the dog who inspired this canine wonderland.
 It remains the only off-leash dog beach in L.A.
 County (10 million inhabitants).

 g ROSIE'S DOG BEACH RULES/LAWS

 1. Only one dog per adult.
 If you have two dogs, please bring an adult friend with you.

 2. No dog shall be outside the orange traffic cones without being on-leash (no more than than 6 feet), held by an adult.
 Dogs can be off-leash only within the orange-coned area

 4. Dogs are not allowed to walk on the bike path (only to cross it), but are allowed to use the beach pedestrian path.

 5. Enter the orange-coned, off-leash area from the parking lot, or the concrete Granada Boat Launch Ramp.